mgrewe/ovmf/README.md

 For instance, a user might want to change the expression scale between two trials within a PsychoPy experiment, similar of `set_delay` function in the [PsychoPy example](#psychopy-experiment).
 This can be achieved by overriding of the `process_control_commands` that receives all parameters in the `update` dictionary that were set via the generic `ovmf.Interface().set_parameter` function (see also [ovmf.py](modules/external/ovmf.py)).

+A template module can be found in [modules/template/mymodule.py](modules/template/mymodule.py).

 # Contribution

-You are warlmy welcome to contribute by sending pull requests or other improvements to us.
+You are warmly welcome to contribute by sending pull requests or other improvements to us.
 Please also have a look at the list of [TODOs](TODO.md).

 # OVMF Avatars